gardener/gardenctl-v2/docs/help/gardenctl_ssh.md

 ### Options

 ```
       --cidr stringArray          CIDRs to allow access to the bastion host; if not given, your system's public IPs (v4 and v6) are auto-detected.
       --control-plane             target control plane of shoot, use together with shoot argument
       --garden string             target the given garden cluster
   -h, --help                      help for ssh
       --interactive               Open an SSH connection instead of just providing the bastion host (only if NODE_NAME is provided). (default true)
       --keep-bastion              Do not delete immediately when gardenctl exits (Bastions will be garbage-collected after some time)
       --project string            target the given project
       --public-key-file string    Path to the file that contains a public SSH key.
 If not given, a temporary keypair will be generated.
       --seed string               target the given seed cluster
       --shoot string              target the given shoot cluster
+      --skip-availability-check   Skip checking for SSH bastion host availability.
       --wait-timeout duration     Maximum duration to wait for the bastion to become available. (default 10m0s)
 ```

 ### Options inherited from parent commands